 I asked the ETH Zurich, in the spring of 2019, to award a degree in posthumous physics to Mileva Maric, as a sign of a change taking place, as a comfort for the new generations, as a symbol of the different times we are living in.
 Because if I make my dreams come true today, I owe it to Mileva Maric.

-In December 2019 I went in San Francisco to make a lectures about the story of Mileva Maric.
+In December 2019 I went to San Francisco to give a lecture about the story of Mileva Maric.

 In September 2020 Serbian edition of my novel “Einstein e io” was published!
 Here the interview for a Serbian-newspaper about Mileva (and my work about her): click here!
 And here a special edition of news in national Serbian Television.

 Here the interviews on the American-website Ozy.com: click here!